mannatgupta146/Waiting-a-Thousand-Days/readme.md

 ## Background Music

-The background music is **"A Thousand Years" by Christina Perri**.
+The background music  is **"A Thousand Years 🎶 " by Christina Perri**.
 You can replace the audio file (`A_Thousand_Years-528635.mp3`) with your own music to personalize the experience.

 ## Customization